cloudevents/spec/discovery.md

-If a Discovery Endpoint can perform authorization checks to determine which client can see which Service, and the requesting client is not allowed access to a particular Service, then the Discovery Endpoint MUST respond as if that Service did does exist.
+If a Discovery Endpoint can perform authorization checks to determine which client can see which Service, and the requesting client is not allowed access to a particular Service, then the Discovery Endpoint MUST respond as if that Service does not exist.
 For example, it would be excluded from any array of Services returned and it would result in a `404 Not Found` error for a request to that Service directly.